elysium001/spar-elements/README.md

 * Twitter: [AOmarSerrano](https://twitter.com/AOmarSerrano)
 * Donate: [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=UFYACC836R63N&item_name=Will+code+for+money%21+%3A%29&currency_code=USD&source=url)

 Another Wordpress plugin which provides shortcodes for common libraries and elements such as bootstrap v4 and Owl Carousel v2.3.4.
+The idea is to provide simple shortcodes for quick and easy use and little to no configuring.
+Just wrap your content with them and be done. github.com/elysium001/spar-elements #shortcode #owlcarousel #classiceditor #spar #wordpress #wordpressdeveloper

 ## Easy Install
 Download and unzip into your wordpress plugin folder and activate!